chrissarmstrong/seeking-manifold/content/A Conversational Work History.md

 ---
 Consider this a kind of 'conversational resume', like what you'd get if you quizzed me in person on my work history.
 If you want the formal 'toot your own horn' version, [here you go](https://www.dropbox.com/scl/fi/rsmpgyubcsykkp5zhzalb/Chris_Armstrong_resume_public_2024.03.pdf?rlkey=d8nuns4xgwyka7npeefuky1kz&st=zqcb6mor&dl=0).

-# A Glorious Self-Study Sabbatical
+# A Glorious AI Self-Study Sabbatical

 My work since leaving Verizon is largely documented in [[AI Experiments/|AI Experiments]] and [[Experiment Ideas/|Experiment Ideas]] (and this entire site more generally).
 Here are some details on my [[Sabbatical Activities|activities during this sabbatical]] and my [[AI Research Interests|AI research interests]].